awsdocs/amazon-ec2-user-guide-windows/doc_source/migrating-latest-types.md

 1. Run `install.ps1`\.
 **Note**
-To avoid installation errors, run the this script as an administrator\.
+To avoid installation errors, run the `install.ps1` script as an administrator\.

 1. If you made a backup of the EC2Launch configuration file, copy it to the `C:\ProgramData\Amazon\EC2-Windows\Launch\Config` directory\.